 Tired of the Same Old Tunes?
 Check these out!

 We all need a change of scenery from time to time, and so do our ears.
-We wouldn’t tell you straight out what to listen to this fall, but if you’re a fan of country and roots music and are tired of following the pack, we have some strong suggestions.
+We wouldn’t tell you straight out what to listen to this fall.
+If you’re a fan of country and roots music and are tired of following the pack, we have some strong suggestions.
+Here are 5 must download artists for your hunting season!

 These five artists, singer/songwriters for the most part, are vastly different but tend to fall into the categories of country or Americana.
 Some are a bit boisterous with a rock ‘n’ roll edge, while others are more introspective and soft-spoken.
 The common denominator here is storytelling that’s earthy and honest and not carefully crafted by a team of commercial co-writers.
 Even if you’re someone who doesn’t pay close attention to the words, there’s plenty there that’s compelling and captivating.
 Give them a listen—you may love what you hear

 This West Texan has such a gentle approach it’s kind of hard to imagine him bustin’ broncs.
-A knee injury sidelined his dreams of being a rodeo champion, but thankfully for us, Ross Cooper had music to fall back on.
+A knee injury sidelined his dreams of being a rodeo champion.
+Thankfully for us, Ross Cooper had music to fall back on.

 The sweet-voiced Cooper tells his tales clearly and carefully, following the storytelling traditions of such stylistic elders as Joe Ely, Robert Earl Keen, and Randy Rogers.
 He’s only in his early 30s, but it’s obvious there’s an old soul inside him.
 Hone in on the gripping details of his lyrics, and it’s no surprise that he started out writing prose, with an eye toward being a screenwriter, before adjusting his craft toward songwriting.